smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/wav2vec2.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

-- "audio_col" : Sets the name of the column containing the audio path.
-(DEFAULT: "audio_path")
+- "audio_col" : Sets the name of the column containing the audio path. (default: "audio_path")
-- "text_col" : Sets the name of the column containing the audio script.
-(DEFAULT : "text")
+- "text_col" : Sets the name of the column containing the audio script. (default : "text")
-- "batch_size" : The size of the dataset bundle read during a single train.
-(DEFAULT : 16)
+- "batch_size" : The size of the dataset bundle read during a single train. (default : 16)
-- "epochs" : Sets how many times the dataset is trained in total.
-(DEFAULT : 5)
+- "epochs" : Sets how many times the dataset is trained in total. (default : 5)
-- "learning_rate" : The learning rate of the model.
-(DEFAULT : 0.0001)
+- "learning_rate" : The learning rate of the model. (default : 0.0001)
 - "overwrite" : Overwrite if a model with the same name exists.
-If True, the existing model is overwritten with the new model (DEFAULT: False)
+If True, the existing model is overwritten with the new model (default: False)

 __BUILD MODEL Example__